ghostunnel/ghostunnel/README.md

 should work with any hardware security module that exposes a PKCS#11 interface.

 See [HSM-PKCS11](docs/HSM-PKCS11.md) for details.

+### PROXY protocol (experimental)

+Ghostunnel in server mode supports signalling of transport connection information to the backend using the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) (v2), just pass the `--proxy-protocol` flag on startup.
+Note that the backend must also support the PROXY protocol and must be configured to use it when setting this option.

 ### macOS keychain support (experimental)